dhityl/Mines/README.md

 # Mines
-A Minesweeper clone on C++ using raylib
+A Minesweeper clone on C++ using raylib.

 RED = MINE
 BLUE = FLAG